 **If a rider dabs with a dead engine, the rider is penalized 5 points.
 A rider who is able to ride a dead engine bike, feet up, with no dabs, through the end gate will only be penalized for dabs prior to the dead engine, Any dabbing with a dead engine will constitute a 5.

-Riding over one’s own tracks is not a five if riders are hopping, and/or backing up while balancing.
+8D.
+Riding over one’s own tracks is not a 5 if the rider is hopping, and/or backing up while balancing.

+8F.
 The rider is considered to be in the section when the front wheel axle passes through the plane between the entry gate markers and cannot be lifted over entry gate markers.
-Breaking a boundary or split ribbon with the machine is a five, breaking a ribbon with a part of the riders body is not penalized.
-Any displacement of a marker requiring it to be reset is considered a five.
+Breaking a boundary or split ribbon with the machine is a 5, breaking a ribbon with a part of the riders body is not penalized.
+Any displacement of a marker requiring it to be reset is scored a 5.

-8C.
-If a rider chooses not to ride a section due to personal safety concerns etc. the rider may “Take a five” and have the observer scoring that section punch a 5 on the rider’s scorecard
+8G.
+If a rider chooses not to ride a section due to personal safety concerns etc. the rider may “Take a 5” and have the observer scoring that section punch a 5 on the rider’s scorecard

 The rider must determine the gate/s he/she will attempt, pass through the scored gate/s from the marked or entrance side and complete the section by passing through the exit gate.

 -The rider will enter each section with no earned points on the particular section being attempted.
 As a rider passes through each scored gate, in the proper direction, points will be added to the riders section score.

 -Gates are scored from 1 point to 5 points per gate.

 -The full amount of ridden gate points will be earned by the rider in each section when no body parts, dabs, contact any part of the section, feet, leg, shoulder, hand, etc.